Poll027/premier_league_prediction_system/README.md

 to forecast whether the home team will win or if the match will result in an away win/draw.
 Disclaimer: It does require some deeper understanding of football for some of the features but they could easily be searched up on the internet for testing purposes.

-The dashboard is built with Streamlit and allows users to:
+- The model training code is in the 19-08 jupyter notebook for reference The dashboard is built with Streamlit and allows users to:

 Select home and away teams from a dropdown.